kevinwgy/m2c/Tests/ShockBubbleCollapseWang17/README.txt

 in S. Cao et al, "Shock-Induced Bubble Collapse Near Solid
 Materials: Effect of Acoustic Impedance," JFM 2021 (Figure 13, the rigid wall case)

+Step 1: Compile the user-specified initial condition file in "IC".
+        (See the header of the .cpp file.)
+Step 2: Run M2C with input.st.
+(See log.out for reference.)